Soumajit2000/Data-Mining-project/README.md

 # **Decision Tree**

-**Decision Tree algorithm** belongs to the family of supervised learning algorithms. <p align=justify>Unlike other supervised learning algorithms, the decision tree algorithm can be used for solving regression and classification problems too.</p>
+<p align=justify>Decision Tree algorithm belongs to the family of supervised learning algorithms.
+Unlike other supervised learning algorithms, the decision tree algorithm can be used for solving regression and classification problems too.</p>

 <p align=justify>The goal of using a Decision Tree is to create a training model that can use to predict the class or value of the target variable by learning simple decision rules inferred from prior data(training data).</p>